single-image-distill/single-image-distill.github.io/README.md

-Extrapolating from a Single Image to a Thousand Classes using Distillation, Yuki M. Asano, Aaqib Saeed.
-In arXiv, 2021
+The Augmented Image Prior: Distilling 1000 Classes by Extrapolating from a Single Image, Yuki M. Asano, Aaqib Saeed.
+In ICLR 2023.